WilhelmusLab/ice-floe-tracker-pipeline/README.md

 ### Generating the `flow.cylc` file to iterate through parameter sets

 We can use Jinja2 to populate a `flow.cylc` file using a CSV matrix.
-1. Use the `site_locations_template.csv` to fill in your desired parameters, one row for each set.
+1. Use the `sample_site_locations.csv` to fill in your desired parameters, one row for each set.
 Save as `site_locations.csv` in the `config` directory.
 These fieds are required:
    - `location` (string name)
    - `center_lat` (int wgs84)